nukkeldev/nukkeldev/README.md

   - Similar level of experience in Rust ([rtftwatfwir](https://github.com/nukkeldev/rtftwatfwir), [wpilog-parser](https://github.com/nukkeldev/wpilog-parser))
     and Java (see [bear-metal-2046](https://github.com/bear-metal-2046)(2023-2025))
   - Mostly unfinished projects so not much to showcase yet
-  - Varying levels of experience in most other mainstream languages (JS/TS, C/C++, Kotlin, Python, )
+  - Varying levels of experience in most other mainstream languages (JS/TS, C/C++, Kotlin, Python, C#, etc.)
 - Currently packaging [slang](https://github.com/nukkeldev/slang) and it's dependencies for [All Your Codebase](https://github.com/allyourcodebase) to get hot-reloading for shaders working for [garden](https://github.com/nukkeldev/game-engine)
 - Recently graduated HS, going to college for CE